 For young people

-Become also offer workshops for young people on your rights and entitlements, applying to higher education and funding for higher education.
+- Become offer workshops for young people on your rights and entitlements, applying to higher education and funding for higher education.
 Find out more and book.

 Events in Northern Ireland

-Our #TickTheBox campaign launch in Northern Ireland is happening on Monday 30 October 2023 at Ulster University, Belfast.
-The event includes an information fair, tours of the university, presentations by The Fostering Network, Queen’s University Belfast, Ulster University, a looked after young person and a foster carer.
-To book a place email events@fostering.net.
+Our 2023 #TickTheBox campaign launch in Northern Ireland was held on Monday 30 October 2023 at Ulster University, Belfast.
+The event included an information fair, tours of the university, presentations by The Fostering Network, Queen’s University Belfast, Ulster University, a looked after young person and a foster carer.

-The following universities and colleges are also happy to welcome young people for individual or group tours:
+The following universities and colleges welcomed young people for individual and group tours:

 #TickTheBox webinar 2022